 Many players have been waiting for Apex Legends Arenas' ranked mode since the alternative battle arena was released this season.
-With an official Arenas tournament on the way, too, it was only a matter of time before ranked was incorporated into the popular 3v3 skirmish mode.
+With an official Arenas tournament all wrapped up, too, it was only a matter of time before ranked was incorporated into the popular 3v3 skirmish mode.

 What is Apex Legends Ranked Arenas?

-Basically, it would be similar to the regular Apex Legends ranked mode.
+Basically, ranked Arenas is similar to the regular ranked mode.
 There will likely be tiers to climb, RP to earn through wins and kills, and harsh penalties for abandoning matches.

 Things would have to be slightly different for Arenas, as there are no placements.
 You either win, or you lose.
 Players are looking forward to seeing how the points system works and being matched with opponents of a similar skill level to themselves.